Ensuring staff adaptation of a new software

-It may be that the new technology will bolster the use of other (existing) technologies, by either supplementing data or taking data and transforming it further.
-Conveying this to your team, by showing them how much more efficiently the business can operate, with less admin work being manually completed.
+It may be that the new technology will bolster the use of other (existing) technologies.
+This is achieved by either supplementing data or transforming it further.
+Convey this to your team, by showing them how much more efficiently the business can operate.
+An easy metric to use is to showcase how less admin work being manually completed.

 Will there be a change in technologies?
-Are there any other business processes or workflows that will require changes in order to work parallel to the new technology?
-If so, these changes will need to be made before the rollout, so that your colleagues aren’t learning a new system, as well as changing what they know with existing systems at the same time.
+Are there any other business processes or, workflows that will require changes in order to work parallel to the new technology?
+If so, these changes will need to be made before the rollout.
+This allows your colleagues breathing room.
+This means staff aren’t learning a new system, as well as changing what they know with existing systems at the same time.

 Most importantly, training.
 Create a plan that suits your workforce and their independent learning styles.
 Some of the most popular options are:

 - Pre-recorded materials (Videos)

 - Distributable PDF guides

 It may often be a mixture of the above, or repetitions of meetings or webinars.
 Ensuring that all staff receive training appropriately to use the software is the surest way to ensure a smooth rollout.
 Each confusion or lack of understanding will only compound and push disdain for the new technology even further.